dingodb/dingo-libexpr/README.md

 | Project | `0x72` | Encode the project expression one by one | `EOE` |
 | Grouped Aggregation | `0x73` | Encode group indices as `ARRAY<INT32>` type, then the list of aggregation functions as `ARRAY<AGG>` type | `EOE` |
 | Ungrouped Aggregation | `0x74` | Encode the list of aggregation functions as `ARRAY<AGG>` type | `EOE` |

+A "Project" operator may contains several expressions but they can be concatenated into one "huge" expression without any separator simplify the evaluating process.
+The "huge" expression is decoded by one `Runner`, and after evaluating there will be several results left in the operand stack just as needed.
+These results can be taken out by multiple calls to `Get` method.

 ## Used by